Malta in the Eurovision Song Contest 2019

-Malta was represented at the Eurovision Song Contest 2019 with the song "Chameleon" written by Joacim Persson, Paula Winger, Borislav Milanov and Johan Alkenäs.
-The song was performed by Michela.
-The Maltese entry for the 2019 contest in Tel Aviv, Israel, was selected through the first season of the music competition X Factor Malta, organised by the Maltese broadcaster Public Broadcasting Services (PBS).
+Malta was represented at the Eurovision Song Contest 2019 with the song "Chameleon", written by Joacim Persson, Paula Winger, Borislav Milanov, and Johan Alkenäs, and performed by Michela.
+The Maltese participating broadcaster, Public Broadcasting Services (PBS), selected its artist for the contest through the first season of X Factor Malta.
 The competition concluded with a final on 26 January 2019 where Michela eventually emerged as the winner.
-The song Michela would perform at the Eurovision Song Contest, "Chameleon", was internally selected and released to the public on 10 March.
+The song she would perform at the contest, "Chameleon", was internally selected by PBS later and released to the public on 10 March.

 Malta was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 16 May 2019.
 Performing during the show in position 11, "Chameleon" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 18 May.
 It was later revealed that Malta placed eighth out of the 18 participating countries in the semi-final with 157 points.
 In the final, Malta performed as the opening entry in position 1 and placed 14th out of the 26 participating countries, scoring 107 points.

 Background

-Prior to the 2019 contest, Malta had participated in the Eurovision Song Contest thirty-one times since its first entry in 1971.
-Malta briefly competed in the Eurovision Song Contest in the 1970s before withdrawing for sixteen years.
-The country had, to this point, competed in every contest since returning in 1991.
-Malta's best placing in the contest thus far was second, which it achieved on two occasions: in 2002 with the song "7th Wonder" performed by Ira Losco and in the 2005 contest with the song "Angel" performed by Chiara.
-In the 2018 edition, Malta failed to qualify to the final with the song "Taboo" performed by Christabelle.
+Prior to the 2019 contest, the Maltese Broadcasting Authority (MBA) until 1975, and the Public Broadcasting Services (PBS) since 1991, have participated in the Eurovision Song Contest representing Malta thirty-one times since MBA's first entry in 1971.
+MBA briefly competed in the contest in the 1970s before withdrawing for sixteen years, while PBS competed in every contest since their return in 1991.
+Their best placing in the contest thus far was second, achieved on two occasions: in 2002 with the song "7th Wonder" performed by Ira Losco and in the 2005 contest with the song "Angel" performed by Chiara.
+In the 2018 edition, "Taboo" performed by Christabelle failed to qualify to the final.

-For the 2019 contest, the Maltese national broadcaster, Public Broadcasting Services (PBS), broadcast the event within Malta and organised the selection process for the nation's entry.
-PBS confirmed their intentions to participate at it on 20 June 2018.
-Malta selected their entry consistently through a national final procedure with several artists to choose both the song and performer, however PBS announced that they would utilise the newly created talent show format X Factor Malta for their 2019 participation, which would result in the selection of a winning performer that would subsequently be given an internally selected song to perform at Eurovision.
+As part of its duties as participating broadcaster, PBS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2019 contest on 20 June 2018.
+PBS selected its entry consistently through a national final procedure with several artists to choose both the song and performer, however the broadcaster announced that it would utilise the newly created talent show format X Factor Malta for its 2019 participation, which would result in the selection of a winning performer that would subsequently be given an internally selected song to perform at Eurovision.